Anne of Auvergne

-Life
+Anne of Auvergne (c.
+1358 – 22 September 1417) was Duchess of Bourbon from 1371 until 1410 as the wife of Louis II, Duke of Bourbon.
+She was also Countess of Forez (1372–1417) and sovereign Dauphine of Auvergne (1400–1417) in her own right.

+Biography

-Anne's mother, Jeanne d'Ussel, died when she was around eleven years of age.
-Her father remarried two more times; she gained several half-siblings from her father's third marriage to Margaret of Sancerre.
+Anne's mother, Jeanne d'Ussel, died when she was around eleven years old.
+Her father remarried two more times after her death; she gained several half-siblings from her father's third marriage to Margaret of Sancerre.

 Duchess of Bourbon

 Anne was betrothed to her cousin Louis when she was ten years old.
-The marriage contract was signed at Montbrison on 4 July 1368 and the pair were married in person at Ardes in January 1370.
-Due to the fact that the couple were cousins, a papal dispensation was required; this was granted to them by the Pope on 15 September 1370.
+The marriage contract was signed at Montbrison on 4 July 1368 and the pair were married in person at Ardes on 19 August 1371.
+Due to the fact that the couple were cousins, a papal dispensation was required; this was granted to them by the Pope Urban V on 15 September 1370.

 Countess of Forez

 On 15 May 1372, Anne's uncle, John Count of Forez, died leaving no children.
 Anne was his heir, as all of John's siblings had died including Anne's mother Jeanne and she had been the only one to leave a child, namely Anne.
 At the time of her accession, Anne was still only a minor (aged fourteen) so her grandmother, Joan of Clermont, acted as regent until Anne reached her majority, at which time she ruled together with Louis.